Lande21/RolandeU.github.io/README.md

 Cameroon-N
 Bangladesh-P
-one uncomfortable thing a day! five yrs ago i was dreamng of this moment!!we went to walmart yigirishwa nkuwasize wallet Shopped and maintained the budget ,
+one uncomfortable thing a day! five yrs ago i was dreamng of this moment!!
 I was very considerate of my budget
 May i find what GOD has prepared for me
 Made isombe with gnd trky and it was so yummy with ptts